ramaroberto/neat-python/docs/activation.rst

 Note that some of these :term:`functions <activation function>` are scaled differently from the canonical versions you may be familiar with.
 The intention of the scaling is to place more of the functions' "interesting" behavior in the region :math:`\left[-1, 1\right] \times \left[-1, 1\right]`.
-Some of these are more intended for :term:`CPPNs <CPPN>` (e.g., for :term:`HyperNEAT`) than for "direct" problem-solving, as noted below;
+Some of these are more intended for :term:`CPPNs <CPPN>` (e.g., for :term:`HyperNEAT` - the :ref:`mexican_hat <mexican-hat-label>` function is specifically intended for seeding HyperNEAT weight determination, for instance) than for "direct" problem-solving, as noted below;
-however, even those meant mainly for CPPNs can be of use elsewhere - :ref:`abs <abs-label>` and :ref:`hat <hat-label>` can both solve the :ref:`xor example <xor-example-label>` task in one generation, for instance (although note for the former that it is included in several others such as :ref:`multiparam_relu <multiparam-relu-description-label>`).
+however, even those originally meant mainly for CPPNs can be of use elsewhere - :ref:`abs <abs-label>` and :ref:`hat <hat-label>` can both solve the :ref:`xor example <xor-example-label>` task in one generation, for instance (although note for the former that it is included in several others such as :ref:`multiparam_relu <multiparam-relu-description-label>`).

 The implementations of these functions can be found in the :py:mod:`activations` module.

-The :term:`multiparameter` functions below, and some of the others, are new; if you wish to try substituting them for previously-used activation functions, the following are suggested as possibilities among the multiparameter functions:
+The :term:`multiparameter` functions below, and some of the others, are new;
+if you wish to try substituting them for previously-used activation functions, the following are suggested as possibilities among the multiparameter functions:

 .. csv-table::
     :widths: auto